Saildrone Launches First Atlantic to Mediterranean Mission

 Two Saildrone USVs are sailing from Cabo Verde to Trieste, Italy on a six-month mission to better understand ocean acidification, the global carbon budget, and the socio-economic impacts of a changing ocean ecosystem.

 The 2019 Atlantic to Mediterranean (ATL2MED) mission is a public-private partnership between Saildrone and 12 oceanographic research institutions and universities from seven countries.
-Two Saildrone unmanned surface vehicles (USVs) were launched from the Canary Islands off the Northwestern Coast of Africa on October 18, 2019; the saildrones are first sailing south to the start of their mission in Cabo Verde, which they are expected to complete in the Italian city of Trieste on the Adriatic Sea in March 2020.
-Throughout the 3,200 nautical mile (5,926 kilometer) mission, the saildrones will collect biogeochemical (pCO2, pH, dissolved oxygen, Chl-a), ecological (biomass/hydroacoustics), and physical measurements, as well as perform cross-calibrations at European Research Infrastructure (RI) sites.
+Two Saildrone unmanned surface vehicles (USVs) were launched from the Canary Islands off the Northwestern Coast of Africa on October 18, 2019; the saildrones are first sailing south to the start of their mission in Cabo Verde, which they are expected to complete in the Italian city of Trieste on the Adriatic Sea in 2020.
+Throughout the 5,000 nautical mile (9,260 kilometers) mission, the saildrones will collect biogeochemical (pCO2, pH, dissolved oxygen, Chl-a), ecological (biomass/hydroacoustics), and physical measurements, as well as perform cross-calibrations at European Research Infrastructure (RI) sites.

 ATL2MED consists of two phases.
 Phase 1 will focus on eddy surveys around Cabo Verde and is led by the Helmholtz Centre for Ocean Research (GEOMAR).
 Phase 2, led by Integrated Carbon Observation System, Ocean Thematic Center (ICOS OTC), will focus on CO2 measurements and cross-calibrations with European Research Infrastructure (RI), a series of ocean moorings managed by Spain, France, and Italy.